Smart Data Portfolios: A Governance Framework for AI Training Data: Policy and Implementation

 \subsection{Supervisory workflow and portfolio iteration}

-Policy implementation under the SDP framework proceeds iteratively.
+Implementation under the SDP framework proceeds through an iterative supervisory cycle.
 Regulators specify governance parameters, including admissible data categories, governance weight bands, and an overall policy risk cap.
-Institutions then construct candidate data portfolios and evaluate them using the informational and governance-risk metrics defined in Section~\ref{sec:methodology}.
+Institutions then construct candidate data portfolios and evaluate them using the informational and governance-risk metrics defined in Section~\ref{sec:operationalization}.
 Within these constraints, institutions retain full discretion over model class, training procedures, and validation strategies, but must justify resulting input allocations in a structured and reproducible manner.

 Supervisory oversight occurs through periodic review of submitted portfolios.
 When constraints are violated or governance thresholds exceeded, regulators may require rebalancing or impose tighter bounds.
 As data environments evolve through concept drift, the introduction of new data sources, or changes in legal requirements, institutions revisit the portfolio-optimization problem and adjust weights accordingly.
 This cyclical structure mirrors established practices in financial supervision and model-risk governance, adapted to the specific challenges posed by data-centric AI systems.
+Figure~\ref{fig:sdp-lifecycle} summarizes the supervisory workflow, emphasizing the iterative loop from constraint-setting to portfolio construction, validation, deployment monitoring, and review-driven rebalancing.